 Such a transition can begin before or after their normal retirement date and is at the sole discretion of the university.
 They must be aware of eligibility requirements for pension and benefits both before and after their normal retirement date.

-- Letter template for heads/directors to send to any tenure stream faculty member approaching their normal retirement date [doc]
+View this Letter template (doc) for heads/directors to send to any tenure stream faculty member approaching their normal retirement date.